 Gum chewing is not permitted at Grandview Elementary School.
+Gum chewing is not permitted in carpeted areas in the Middle School and High School.

 SNOWBALLING

 Snowballing is not permitted at any time while a student is under the jurisdiction of the school.